ghc/ghc/README.md

 ```

 Here flag `-j` enables parallelism and is optional.
 We will further refer to the build script
 simply as `build`.
-Note that Hadrian runs the `boot` and `configure` scripts automatically when
+Note that Hadrian can also run the `boot` and `configure` scripts
-needed.
-Use `--skip-configure` to suppress this behaviour (see the overview of command line
+automatically if you pass the flag `--configure`, or simply `-c`.
+See the overview of
-flags below).
+command line flags below.

 Notes: